 What sanctions can be imposed on a member for a Disciplinary Breach?

-Sanctions can only be imposed if the member admits the Disciplinary Breach or a Disciplinary Committee finds there has been a Disciplinary Breach.
-The sanctions include one or more of the following:
+Sanctions can be imposed if the member admits the Disciplinary Breach or the processes within the Disciplinary Regulations find there has been a Disciplinary Breach.
+The range of potential sanctions can be found within the Disciplinary Regulations: Disciplinary Regulations & Process V2 March 2026

 The Institute may inform employers of any sanctions imposed and may publish any sanctions on the Chartered Banker Institute's website and in the Chartered Banker magazine.
 In addition to any action taken by the Institute, the member’s employer may instigate their own action and impose their own penalties.